 It is so helpful especially when you run out of cash and don’t have to look for an ATM machine every now and then.
 Just be sure to activate your PIN number before leaving for your trip 🤗

 Being an island in the middle of the Northern Atlantic, Iceland has to import and tax most of their goods.
 This explains why it is an expensive country not only to visit but to live in as well.
 But this should not be a reason to give this country a miss.
 I personally look at expensive countries as a challenge in travel.
 And with proper planning and tips, Iceland can definitely be done with a budget!

-Save a lot on money on food by prepping your own meals!
-We brought a huge luggage full of canned, instant and dried foods from Malaysia.
+Save a lot of money on food by prepping your own meals!
+We brought a huge suitcase full of canned, instant and dried foods from Malaysia.